-India's Aurobindo shares hit nine-month low on U.S. price fixing lawsuit
+India's Aurobindo shares hit nine-month low on US price-fixing lawsuit

-MUMBAI Indian drugmaker Aurobindo Pharma Ltd's shares hit their lowest in more than nine months on Friday after it was named in a lawsuit alleging it colluded with other drugmakers to fix prices of two commonly-used drugs in the United States.
+MUMBAI (Reuters) - Indian drugmaker Aurobindo Pharma Ltd's shares hit their lowest in more than nine months on Friday after the company was named in a lawsuit alleging it colluded with other drugmakers to fix prices of two commonly used drugs in the United States.

 About 44 percent of Aurobindo's sales come from its U.S. business.